 USDA, FDA and NFS rated food safe.
 We use this HDPE to make cleaning our coops extremely easy!
 The entire floor and deep litter is made out of solid HDPE along with the side walls of the deep litter system as well as the egg hutch floor and dividers.
 If need be, the entire deep litter floor and walls can be removed easily with removing the stainless steel screws.

 This is more of a local service, though I’m sure any “landscaper” in your area can help!
-We offer this service for 2 reasons.
-1st, to make your coop location clear and or level for your coop to set and 2nd, to literally landscape around your coop!
+We offer this service for two reasons.
+First, to make your coop location clear and or level for your coop to set and second, to literally landscape around your coop!
 Garden beds, flower boxes, mulch, stone, pavers… whatever your chicken lovin’ heart yearns for!

 Rain Catching Auto Waterer

-This system comes with Gutters, install straps, down spout, deluxe 4 port- 75gal barrel and food safe, PVC horizontal nipple watering bar with barrel connecting hose.
+This system comes with gutters, install straps, downspout, deluxe 4 port- 75-gallon barrel, and food safe, PVC horizontal nipple watering bar with barrel connecting hose.

 Interior, exterior, decorative and or functional, we offer it all.
 Pricing will be depend on fixture prices, power source and lighting package.